Stage 1 Draft / December 11, 2024

 4. Let rhs be the substring of digits starting at the first code point after the first occurrence of the string ".".

-5. Let noTrailingZeroes be the shortest substring of rhs that does not terminate with a sequence of the code point 0x0030 (DIGIT ZERO).
+5. Let noTrailingZeroes be the longest substring of rhs that does not terminate with a sequence of the code point 0x0030 (DIGIT ZERO).

 6. If noTrailingZeroes is "", return lhs.